apache/gravitino/docs/gravitino-manage-hive.md

 * `partitions`: Optional, the partitions of the Hive table, above example is a partitioned table with `dt` column.
 * `distribution`: Optional, equivalent to the `CLUSTERED BY` clause in Hive DDL, above example table is bucketed(cluster by) `id` column.
 * `sortOrders`: Optional, equivalent to the `SORTED BY` clause in Hive DDL, above example table data is sorted in increasing order of `age` in each bucket.
 * `properties`: The properties of the Hive table.
-More properties information see the following table properties table, other properties will be passed down to the underlying Hive table parameters.
+More properties information see the following table properties table.
+Other properties will be passed down to the underlying Hive table parameters.

 ### table properties